Ardcord/Auto_volatility/README.md

 ## Docker Setup 🐳

 This project includes Docker setups for both **Volatility 2** and **Volatility 3**.
-The Dockerfiles used in this project are based on existing work:
+The Dockerfiles used in this project are inspired by existing work:

 - **Volatility 2 Docker:** Built from the original [volatility2docker](https://github.com/p0dalirius/volatility2docker) repository by Podalirius.
 - **Volatility 3 Docker:** Based on the official [Volatility 3 Docker setup](https://github.com/sk4la/volatility3-docker) repository by sk4la.